Friday, October 4, 2024

 Suleika Jaouad, Just Married, 2024.
 Watercolor on cradled plywood.
 Anne Francey, Red and Grey, 1988.
 Acrylic on canvas.
 Courtesy of the artists.
 Photo: Courtesy of ArtYard/John Carlano

-Within these generous spaces, we witness an emotional conversation conducted in radiant and hushed tones, revealing gut-wrenching truths that words may not adequately express.
-The images are surreal, emanating from a place where time and certainty do not exist.
+Within the ArtYard's generous spaces, we witness an emotional conversation conducted in radiant and hushed tones, revealing gut-wrenching truths that words may not adequately express.
+The images are surreal from a place where time and certainty do not exist.
 They float in their own magical environments liberated from literary constraints.
 The whole project testifies to the courage of these powerful women, blessed with abundant talents that nurture each other.
-This narrative in paint, ceramic, video, and other media, achieves monumentality because of ArtYard's huge walls in its capacious galleries.
-Suleika Jaouad and Anne Francey: The Alchemy of Blood opened on June 22nd and closes on October 6th.
-To learn more about the artists' decisions and motivations, please watch the recorded conversation with Suleika Jaouad and Anne Francey, which took place on June 23rd.
+As a whole, these paintings, shields, and video installation, achieve monumentality because of ArtYard's huge walls in its capacious galleries.

 Anne Francey and Suleika Jaouad in front of Anne Francey's Battle of the Angels, 1988.
 Acrylic on canvas.
 Courtesy of the artist.
 Photo: Courtesy of ArtYard/Miana Jun